COVID-19 update for moderately to severely immunocompromised patients

 Blood and marrow transplant program

-Methodist Healthcare offers extensive blood and marrow transplant, also called bone marrow, services throughout San Antonio.
+Methodist Healthcare offers extensive blood and marrow transplant, also called bone marrow transplant, services throughout San Antonio.
 The Sarah Cannon Transplant and Cellular Therapy Program at Methodist Hospital and The Pediatric Sarah Cannon Transplant and Cellular Therapy Program at Methodist Children’s Hospital have designated adult and pediatric clinics, so our patients can always receive the specialized care they need.

 A blood and marrow transplant may be used to restore the health of a patient's marrow following intensive cancer treatment, such as chemotherapy.

 CAR T-cell immunotherapy

-CAR T-cell immunotherapy is a new therapy that programs a patient’s immune system to recognize and fight cancer.
+CAR T-cell immunotherapy programs a patient’s immune system to recognize and fight cancer.
 The immune system is responsible for ridding the body of foreign or infected abnormal cells.

 T-lymphocytes (T-cells) are a type of cell responsible for killing abnormal cells.
 During the CAR T-cell treatment process, T-cells are drawn from a patient's blood and genetically modified to recognize the patient’s cancer cells when reinfused.